MikeBeller/advent/2020/23/README.md

 * Julia and pypy are roughtly equivalent, and both equivalent to C **not including warmup**
 * Accessing ndarray's from python is very slow and insanely slow from pypy!
+* Janet actually performs better than regular python on this benchmark